Emi2710/Emi2710/README.md

 ## About me

-I'm a frontend developper based in France.
+I'm a software developper based in France.

 ## Languages & Tools